canonical/microk8s/docs/working.md

         - containerPort: 80
 ```

-We use reference the image with `image: kjackal/mynginx:public`.
+We refer to the image as `image: kjackal/mynginx:public`.
 Kubernetes will search for the image in its default registry `docker.io`.

-## ...
-MicroK8s' local registry
+## Working with MicroK8s' registry add-on

 Having a private docker registry can significantly improve your productivity by reducing the time spent in uploading and downloading docker images.
 The registry shipped with MicroK8s is hosted within the Kubernetes cluster and is exposed as a NodePort service on port `32000` of the `localhost`.
 Note that this is an insecure registry and you may need to take extra steps to limit access to it.